 Political Risk in Mexico and Peru: The Company has mineral properties located in Mexico and Peru.
 Peru has a history of certain political instability and may be considered a country with potential political risk.
 Mexico may be considered a country with potential risk due to public safety risks and concerns.
 Mineral exploration and mining activities in both countries may be affected in varying degrees by political or economic instability, expropriation of property, and changes in government regulations such as tax laws, business laws, environmental laws and mining laws.
-Any changes in regulations or shifts in political conditions are beyond the control of the Company and may materially adversely affect its' business, or if significant enough, may make it impossible to continue to operate in Peru.
-Operations in both Mexico and Peru may be affected in varying degrees by government regulations with respect to restrictions on production, price controls, foreign exchange restrictions, export controls, income taxes, expropriation of property, environmental legislation and mine safety.
+Any changes in regulations or shifts in political conditions are beyond control of the Company and may materially adversely affect business, or if significant enough, may make it impossible to continue to operate in Peru.
+Operations on production, price controls, foreign exchange restrictions, export controls, income taxes, expropriation of property, environmental legislation and mine safety.
 The Company does not have, nor does it plan to purchase, any type of political risk insurance.
 Additionally, these factors could pose serious potential problems associated with the Company's ability to raise additional capital which will be required to continue exploration activities.

-Social Climate in Mexico and Peru: Social acceptance to operate during the various stages of a mining project is an integral part of operating such that lack thereof provides a very real risk during the exploration, exploitation, and closure stages of mine development.
-In addition, the fact that the means and tools to manage social acceptance are not an exact science adds to the level of risk.
+Social Climate in Mexico and Peru: Social acceptance to operate during various stages of a mining project is an integral part of operating such that lack thereof provides a very real risk during exploration, exploitation, and closure stages of mine development.
+In addition, the fact that means and tools to manage social acceptance are not an exact science adds to the level of risk.